 Dr. David C. Julseth, during his undergraduate studies, spent a year at the Universidad Complutense in Madrid, Spain.
 He then completed his B.A. in International Relations and Spanish at the University of Wisconsin-Madison where he also received an M.A. in Hispanic Literature and Linguistics.
 At the University of Texas-Austin, where he did his Ph.D. in Spanish, he accompanied groups of students to Guanajuato, Mexico.
 His doctoral dissertation combined his love of Spain and Mexico, Art and Literature through a study of the influence of a painting by Hieronymous Bosch in Terra Nostra by the Mexican author Carlos Fuentes.

-At Belmont University, Dr. Julseth enjoys organizing activities with the Spanish Club and involving his students in the Hispanic community through service-learning.
-Lately, his professional development and study abroad programs have led him to Costa Rica, Mexico, and back to Spain.
-Ask him about walking the Camino de Santiago pilgrimage through northern Spain and about celebrating El Día de los Muertos - right here in Nashville!
+At Belmont University, Dr. Julseth enjoys organizing activities and involving his students in the Hispanic community through service-learning.
+Lately, his professional development and study abroad programs have led him to Costa Rica, Argentina, and back to Spain.
+Ask him about walking the Camino de Santiago pilgrimage through northern Spain and about celebrating El Dia de los Muertos - right here in Nashville!